codepath/android_guides/Constructing-View-Layouts.md

 <img src="http://imgur.com/CmMsIgp.png"/>

-To use, follow the [[setup guide|Design-Support-Library#percent-support-library]] and make sure the Gradle dependency is defined:
+To use, follow the [[setup guide|Design-Support-Library#setup]] and make sure the Gradle dependency is defined:

 ```gradle
 dependencies {